 As an example of structural triples, take SAWS’ TEI version of the Corpus Parisinum

-manuscript as stored in the Digby collection in the Bodleian library, Oxford, UK, in which a
+manuscript as stored in the Digby collection in the Bodleian library, Oxford, UK,

 <div xml:id="Aristippus01"> section is contained by its parent,

 xml:id="Part01">.
 From this we can derive the following two triples:

 <rdf:Description rdf:about="http://www.ancientwisdoms.ac.uk/mss/Cod_Bodl_Dig_6#Aristippus01"> <dct:isPartOf>http://www.ancientwisdoms.ac.uk/mss/Cod_Bodl_Dig_6#Part01</dct:isPartOf> </rdf:Description> <rdf:Description rdf:about="http://www.ancientwisdoms.ac.uk/mss/Cod_Bodl_Dig_6#Part01"> <dct:hasPart>http://www.ancientwisdoms.ac.uk/mss/Cod_Bodl_Dig_6#Aristippus01</dct:hasPart> </rdf:Description>

 Resulting benefits for information exploration and retrieval in the SAWS project

 We now have the capacity to extract many triples from our TEI document.
 The TEI-Bare

 XSLT allows us to extract RDF triples representing information about the document